pen-lang/pen/doc/src/references/language/packages.md

 # Packages

 Packages are sets of [modules](/references/language/modules.md).
-Packages are built as either applications or libraries.
-Like modules, packages can use other packages specified in [their configurations](#package-configuration).
+Like modules, packages can import other packages specifying them in [their configurations](#package-configuration).

 ## What composes a package?

 The following entities compose packages.

-- Standard packages that come with [installation](/guides/install.md) of the language
+- Standard packages bundled in [installation](/guides/install.md) of the language
-- Repositories of version control systems (VCS)
+- Remote repositories managed by version control systems (VCS)
   - Currently, only [Git](https://git-scm.com/) is supported as a VCS.
 - Directories with [package configuration files](#package-configuration) on file systems

 ## Kinds of packages

-There are two kinds of packages: applications and libraries.
-Application packages build applications which are often executable files on host platforms.
-Library packages are meant to be imported and used by other packages which can be of both applications and libraries.
+There are 3 kinds of packages: application, library, and system.
+Application packages build applications usually of executable files.
+Library packages are imported and used by other packages of any kinds.
+System packages are similar to library packages but provide system interfaces to application packages.

-Packages are considered to be of applications if they have `main.pen` files at their top directories.
-Otherwise, they are of libraries.
-Note that every application package needs to specify [a system package](/advanced-features/system-injection.md#system-packages) with a key of `System` in its [package configuration file](#package-configuration).
+Packages are considered as application packages if they have `main.pen` files at their top directories.
+Packages are considered as system packages if their [package configuration files](#package-configuration) have a `"system"` field set to `true`.
+Otherwise, they are library packages.
+Note that every application package needs to have at least [one system package](/advanced-features/system-injection.md#system-packages) in its [package configuration file](#package-configuration).

 ## Package configuration

 Each package has its configuration file named `pen.json` in a [JSON](https://www.json.org/json-en.html) format at its top directory.
-The JSON file has a single field named `dependencies` specifying external packages' names and URLs.
+The JSON file has a single field named `dependencies` specifying names and URLs of packages to import.

 Package URLs have different protocol schemes depending on where they are located.

 - Standard packages: `pen`
 - Git repositories: `git`
-- Directories on file systems: `file`
+- Directories on file systems: none

 ### Examples